 These are the upcoming expected dividend pay dates and amount(s) expected from each stock.

 These amounts are a compilation from all of our accounts, so some is taxable, some is tax-deferred, but most is tax-free.
 If you check out my Expected dividend spreadsheets you can see how it all breaks down, or you could just read my posts and look at the screenshots (ooooh, pretty pictures!).

-Speaking of pretty pictures, here’s the most recent and pertinent dates spreadsheet (from my Expected Dividends workbook), and following that is the new! graph of monthly dividends since inception as found on my Dividends Received page on my blog;
+Speaking of pretty pictures, here’s the most recent and pertinent dates spreadsheet (from my Expected Dividends workbook) as well as the dates for the remaining CEFs, and following that is the new! graph of monthly dividends since inception as found on my Dividends Received page on my blog;

 It’s time for the weekly review of positions in the HYHRD (High Yield High Return Dividend) portfolio.

 The spreadsheet for each individual account are now found in the Google docs spreadsheet.

 This post examines the spreadsheet for all positions sold in the accounts.
 The only screenshot from the MS Excel workbook that I will post has all the aggregate information (the tradelogs spreadsheet).

 I will also post screenshots (see below) from the Thomas Dividend Manager program (link below in the weekly update) for each account in our portfolio.